artyom-boyarov/Robotic_Depowdering/README.md

 ## Running
 ### Pick up object + visualization
 #### With real robot
+> [!IMPORTANT]
+> Follow the procedure to connect and set up the robot described in <a href="https://docs.google.com/document/d/1rZFnRo6KGYT_emA9AcjmK8JNeBhtwec6_ygwI96AM5s/edit?usp=sharing">the SOP document</a>.
+Then, move onto these instructions.

+> [!CAUTION]
+> Don't damage the Rizon.
+Test your code thoroughly in simulation to ensure it works.
+> When running code on the Rizon, always keep your finger on the emergency stop button and don't get distracted.
+The Rizon is an expensive piece of equipment - don't break it.

 Connect robot and power it on.
 Test connection:
 ```
 ping 192.168.2.100